Bug Bounty Programme

 #

-• URL(s)/application(s) affected in the submission (even if you provided us a code snippet/video as well).
+URL(s)/application(s) affected (even if you provided us a code snippet/video as well).

-• Please save all the attack logs and attach them to the submission.
+Please save all the attack logs and attach them to the report.

-Failure to include any of the above items may delay or jeopardize the bounty payment.
+Failure to include any of the required elements may result in the bounty payment being withheld or delayed.

-This is not a competition, but rather an experimental and discretionary rewards program.
-You should understand that we can cancel the program at any time.
+This Programme is not a competition, but rather an experimental and discretionary reward initiative.
+Please note that Paysera may terminate the Programme at any time.

 Frequently Asked Questions

 Please submit your report as soon as you have discovered a potential security issue.
 The panel will consider the maximum impact and will choose the reward accordingly.
-We routinely pay higher rewards for otherwise well-written and useful submissions where the reporter didn't notice or couldn't fully analyze the impact of a particular flaw.
+We routinely pay higher rewards for otherwise well-written and useful reports where the reporter didn't notice or couldn't fully analyse the impact of a particular flaw.